 NOTE: If a patient is a minor under the age of 21 or if they are an adult over 21 but do not have a qualifying condition, the application must be reviewed by the Compassionate Use Board.
 A minor cannot receive a medical cannabis card unless their parent or legal guardian qualifies for a medical cannabis guardian card.

-A patient’s first medical cannabis card is active for 90 days from the date it was issued.
-Within the first 90 days, the patient and their qualified medical provider (QMP) must renew the patient’s medical cannabis card online or the card expires.
-Subsequent card renewal cycles are every six months or one year.
+As of January 3, 2022, a patient’s first medical cannabis card is active for 6 months from the date it was issued (Compassionate Use Board patient renewal dates may differ).
+The patient and their qualified medical provider (QMP) must renew the card online or the card expires.
+Subsequent card renewal cycles are six months or one year.
 The one-year renewal cycle is possible if, after at least one year following the issuance of the original card, the QMP determines that the patient has been stabilized on medical cannabis treatment and a one-year renewal period is justified.

 Medical cannabis cardholders may visit a medical cannabis pharmacy to purchase products.
 As of July 1, 2021, out-of-state purchases and possession of medical cannabis are no longer permitted.